SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="images/new5.png"/>

 3. By default the database is completely locked down and cannot be accessed, so we need to add a firewall rule to allow us to connect to the database server.
-The rule we're creating here allows all traffic, in production scenarios the rule would be much more restricted.
+The rule we are creating here allows all traffic, in production scenarios the rule would be much more restricted.
 Please ensure to change RG Name and Server Name.
 * --resource-group : Give your **ODL_dms_XXXX-cloudrg** Resourse Group name
 * --server : Give name of your **MySQL server**.